-In terms of aesthetics, the game combines high fantasy and sci-fi with touches of magic and steampunk technologies that come together to create a visually striking package.
+In terms of aesthetics, the game combines high fantasy and sci-fi with touches of magic and steampunk that come together in one visually striking package.

 Endless Space 2

-Set in the deep stretches of outer space, it sees you carving out your own empire across a plethora of RPG-inspired quests and random events that force you to adapt to survive.
+Set in the deep stretches of outer space, it sees you carving out your empire across RPG-inspired quests and random events that force you to adapt to survive.

-This affords a great deal of freedom in exploring different paths and strategies by the time you reach the Endless Space 2’s endgame.
+This affords a great deal of freedom in exploring different paths and strategies by the time you reach the endgame.